itiligent/NAS-Builder/README.md

 # NAS-Builder
 ## Build a Linux & Samba NAS with Rclone sync to cloud storage

-### Optionally: Present NAS as a local disk for applications which do not support NAS.
+### Optionally: Present NAS as a local disk toapplications which do not support NAS or Linux.

-Various cloud storage clients or cloud backup utilities are limited to only allow local disk access.
+Various cloud storage clients or cloud backup utilities are limited to only allow **local disk access** for Windows or Mac and do not support Linux.
-Passing NAS storage through to either a hypervisor with virtio-fs, Wine or a Docker application, these application limitations can be circumvented.
+To circumvent application limitations on accessing shared storage, a workaround is to add a layer above the NAS storage and to pass this through to either an internal hypervisor with a Windows VM using virtio-fs, a Windows application running in Wine, or a purpose built Docker application.
+Methods for each approach are included